hhas/SwiftAutomation/doc-source/5 type-mappings.md

 ### Missing Value

-The 'missing value' symbol serves a similar purpose to Swift's `nil`, acting as a placeholder where a value is expected but none is available.
+AppleScript's `missing value` symbol serves a similar purpose to Swift's `nil`, acting as a placeholder where a value is expected but none is available.
 On the Apple event side, it is represented as a descriptor of `typeType` with the code value `cMissingValue` (`'msng'`).
-SwiftAutomation provides a choice of mappings when unpacking a 'missing value' descriptor as a Swift value:
+SwiftAutomation provides a choice of mappings when unpacking a `missing value` descriptor as a Swift value:

 * `SwiftAutomation.MissingValue` is used when a command's return type is `Any`.
 Unlike generic `nil` values, `MissingValue` is a unique value of concrete type `MissingValueType` so can be compared for equality without having to cast to a specific type first.
 For example: